geopm/geopm/service/docs/source/geopm_agent_ffnet.7.rst

     to change, including being combined with other agents.
-Also, this agent requires a neural net json file, the format of which is described by the schema domainnetmap_neural_net.schema.json and a region hint recommendor json file described by the schema regionhintrecommender_fmap.schema.json.
+Also, this agent requires a neural net json file, the format of which is described by the schema domainnetmap_neural_net.schema.json and a region hint recommender json file described by the schema regionhintrecommender_fmap.schema.json.
 Without these inputs, the agent
     will throw an error.
 The autogeneration of these files is future work.